 After the death of his father, William spent two years living with his aunt and uncle, Hannah and William Wilberforce, in London.

-Portrait of Hannah and William Wilberforce by Joseph Highmore c.1750
+Hannah and William Wilberforce by Joseph Highmore c.1750

 They were keen Methodists and took the young William to church regularly, where he heard important figures like George Whitefield preach.
 At that time, Methodism was known as a branch within the Church of England that was particularly concerned with social welfare.